-For 2019, Kelty updated their entire line of Cosmic bags, and the women's Cosmic 20 is no exception.
-This new version features nylon taffeta fabric, a 5-ounce savings in weight, and a price increase of $10.
+Kelty has updated its entire line of Cosmic bags, and the women's Cosmic 20 is no exception.
+This version features nylon taffeta fabric, 5-ounce savings in weight, and a slight price increase.
 We didn't notice much of a difference when field testing this product, but are happy about the weight savings!

 The Kelty Cosmic has been updated and is lighter and a better value than ever.